-In the context of employee benefits, there are various reasons why an actuarial valuation may be needed.
+In the context of employee benefits, there are various reasons why you may need an actuarial valuation.
 The most common reason is to prepare year-end financial statements:

 - Indian GAAP mandates that a liability is recorded in the financial statements in respect of employee benefit schemes in accordance with AS 15 or Ind AS 19, as applicable.
-These accounting standards require that an actuarial valuation is performed to estimate the liability and make other disclosures as required by the accounting standard.
+These accounting standards require that you perform an actuarial valuation to estimate the liability and make other disclosures as required by the accounting standard.

 Not all types of benefits require an actuarial valuation ….

 Gratuity, leave and pension plans most commonly come within the purview of actuarial valuation.
 If you are familiar with the actuarial valuation process, you would realise that the leave plans are also called ‘compensated absences’, or ‘leave encashment’ plans.